makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

 * Kementchedjhieva+ 2019; Glavaš+ 2019; Vulić+ 2019
 * why some settings do not work well (also investigated)
   * Søgaard+ (2018)
-    * the isomorphic assumption does not hold in many cases, and report
+    * the isomorphic assumption does not hold in many cases
       * shown with eigenvector similarity of nearest neighbor graphs
     * negative effect of language and domain dissimilarity on the unsupervised embedding alignment method of Conneau+ (2018)